ASKurz/Experimental-design-and-the-GLMM/sketches/Mason-et-al--2014-.md

 simpler conventional negative-binomial model `fit4` does a pretty good job, too.

-### Plot *σ* posteriors agains the priors.
+### Plot $\sigma$ posteriors agains the priors.

-We spent a lot of time earlier in the section reasoning about how we might set the priors for the *σ* parameters.
+We spent a lot of time earlier in the section reasoning about how we might set the priors for the $\sigma$ parameters.
 We can plot the posteriors for those parameters against their prior distributions to get a sense of how much the data updated the priors.
 Here we’ll practice with the largest model, `fit6`.

 ``` r
 as_draws_df(fit6) %>%